aragozin/jvm-tools/sjk-core/src/main/resources/org/gridkit/jvmtool/cmd/ssa-help.md

 Some commands in SSA can accept expression for filtering stack traces for some commands.

+Stack trimming is another option using same expression location to identify trim point within each trace.

 Simple expression language can be used to express sophisticated filtering criteria.